 - 1 ½ cups sweetener, Swerve or another equivalent

-- 2 tsp lemon extract, (can alternatively use 5-6 drops of lemon oil)
+- 2 teaspoon lemon extract, (can alternatively use 5-6 drops of lemon oil)

 - 2 cups blanched almond flour